 The Risk Committee oversees the Company's enterprise risk management ("ERM Function"), including by: (i) reviewing the methodologies, policies, processes, resources and reporting structures established to identify, assess, monitor and ensure appropriate mitigation of Material Risks; (ii) reviewing and approving the Company's enterprise risk appetite statements and Management's procedures for ensuring the Company is operating in a manner consistent with such statements; (iii) regularly reviewing and analyzing Management's assessment of Material Risks, including any significant changes or developments with respect to existing risks or the emergence of new risks or risk trends; (iv) coordinating with the Governance Committee to ensure appropriate Board oversight over all Material Risks, including by assigning oversight responsibility of Material Risks among the Board and its Committees; and (v) receiving reports regarding Management's compliance with regulatory requirements related to ERM, including any related filings or disclosures.
 In performing this responsibility, the Committee's primary role is coordination, working with the Board and other Board Committees to ensure effective oversight over Material Risks facing the Company.
-In addition, the Risk Committee directly oversees risks related to the Company's risk-taking businesses, processes and procedures for managing counterparty risk and the Company's information security, enterprise insurance and business continuity and resiliency programs.
+In addition, the Risk Committee directly oversees risks related to the Company's: risk-taking businesses; information security function, including the management of risks related to data security, cybersecurity and privacy; policies and procedures for monitoring and managing counterparty risk; enterprise insurance program for managing business risks; and business continuity and resilience programs.